Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Core Philosophy**: The true battlefield is the mind.
 Wins through disruption, misdirection, and by attacking the opponent's hand and strategy directly.
 Keywords like Phantom, Skirmisher, and Taunt emphasize stealth and control.
 * **Visual Keystone**: Sleek Subterfuge.
 * **Energy & VFX**: Subtle and precise, focused on the effect, not the cause.
-Phantom is a shimmering optical distortion.
+Phantom is a shimmering optical distortion that visually explains its Range 1 targeting restriction.
 Hand-attack cards like Cerebral Purge could show a ghostly image of a memory being torn from the target's mind.
 * **Environment & Architecture**: Psionic environments are minimalist and cerebral.
 They favor serene, zen-like meditation chambers where physical objects are few but the air shimmers with psychic energy, or sleek, chrome-and-obsidian "thought-labyrinths" designed to train or imprison powerful minds.
 Their structures are often hard-light projections, perfect and immaterial.
 * **Character Design Considerations**: Psionic silhouettes are clean, minimalist, and aerodynamic.
 They avoid bulky armor or extraneous equipment.
 Negative space is key to their design.
 Poses are often subtle and controlled—a focused gaze, a simple hand gesture, or an unnervingly calm stance—to convey that the true action is happening internally.